EVPN-VXLAN Configuration

 - If host infrastructure is HPE Synergy or another chassis with an integrated switch solution, select Automated VLAN provisioning for ESX hosts connected through intermediate switches.

-Note: Automated PVLAN provisioning for ESX hosts directly connected to the fabric is a prerequisite for microsegmentation automations built into AFC.
+Note: Automated PVLAN provisioning for ESX hosts directly connected to the fabric is a prerequisite for microsegmentation automations built into Fabric Composer.

 Automated Endpoint Group Provisioning enables assigning VMs dynamically to firewall policy using VM tags.
 The IP addresses used in the policy are modified dynamically in the future, if a VM IP changes or the VMs associated with the tag change.

-For additional details on all options, refer to the Aruba Fabric Composer User Guide.
+For additional details on all options, refer to the HP Aruba Networking Fabric Composer User Guide.

 Step 6 On the vSphere page, click the checkbox for Discovery protocols and click NEXT.